How to Get Your Share of the $55 Billion in Federal Water Infrastructure Funding

 What utilities need to do to access this funding

 The single most important step is to get projects on the state priority list early.
 SRF funding is competitive at the state level, and projects that are not on the priority list, or that were added late, often wait multiple cycles before receiving funding.
-Most states update their priority lists annually, based on project readiness, public health need, and affordability considerations.
+Most states update their priority lists annually based on project readiness, public health need, and affordability considerations.

 Project readiness matters more than most utilities anticipate.
 States want to fund projects that are ready to proceed, which typically means the project has completed planning and design work, environmental review is underway or complete, and the utility has demonstrated it can manage construction.
 A compelling need without a ready project often results in a lower priority ranking.